Local Citation Recommendation with Hierarchical-Attention Text Encoder and SciBERT-based Reranking: Introduction

 It is important for a local citation recommendation system to maintain a balance between accuracy (e.g., recall of the target paper among the top K recommended papers) and speed in order to operate efficiently on a large database containing millions of scientific papers.
-The speed-accuracy tradeoff can be flexibly dealt with using a two-step prefetching-reranking strategy: 1) A fast prefetching model first retrieves a set of candidate papers from the database; 2) a more sophisticated model then performs a fine-grained analysis of scoring each candidate paper and reordering them to result in a ranked list of recommendations.
-In recent studies \cite{medic-snajder-2020-improved,10.1109/TASLP.2019.2949925,10.1145/3077136.3080730,10.1145/2600428.2609585}, (TF-IDF) \cite{ramos2003using} or BM25 \cite{robertson2009probabilistic} were generally used as the prefetching algorithm, which were neither fine-tuned nor taken into consideration when evaluating the recommendation performance.
+The speed-accuracy tradeoff can be flexibly dealt with using a two-step prefetching-reranking strategy: 1) A fast prefetching model first retrieves a set of candidate papers from the database; 2) a more sophisticated model then performs a fine-grained analysis of scoring candidate papers and reordering them to result in a ranked list of recommendations.
+In many recent studies \cite{medic-snajder-2020-improved,10.1109/TASLP.2019.2949925,10.1145/3077136.3080730,10.1145/2600428.2609585}, either (TF-IDF) \cite{ramos2003using} or BM25 \cite{robertson2009probabilistic} were used as the prefetching algorithm, which were neither fine-tuned nor taken into consideration when evaluating the recommendation performance.

 In this paper, we propose a novel two-stage local citation recommendation system (Figure \ref{fig:pipeline}).
 In the prefetching stage, we make use of an embedding-based paper retrieval system, in which a siamese text encoder first pre-computes a vector-based embedding for each paper in the database.
 The query text is then mapped into the same embedding space to retrieve the $K$ nearest neighbors of the query vector.
-To enable our paper retrieval system to handle queries and papers of various lengths in a memory-efficient way, we design a two-layer Hierarchical Attention-based text encoder (HAtten) that first computes paragraph embeddings and then computes from the paragraph embeddings the query and document embeddings using a self-attention mechanism \cite{vaswani2017attention}.
-In the reranking step, we fine-tune the SciBERT \cite{beltagy2019scibert} to rerank the candidates retreived by the HAtten prefetching model.
+To encode queries and papers of various lengths in a memory-efficient way, we design a two-layer Hierarchical Attention-based text encoder (HAtten) that first computes paragraph embeddings and then computes from the paragraph embeddings the query and document embeddings using a self-attention mechanism \cite{vaswani2017attention}.
+In the reranking step, we fine-tune the SciBERT \cite{beltagy2019scibert} to rerank the candidates retrieved by the HAtten prefetching model.